-- 1. No abstention: EOS aims to recommend voting either in favour or against a resolution and only to abstain in exceptional circumstances such as where our vote is conflicted, a resolution is to be withdrawn, or there is insufficient information upon which to base a decision. - 2.
-Support for management: EOS seeks to be supportive of boards and to recommend votes in favor of proposals unless there is a good reason not to do so in accordance with its voting policies, global governance standards or otherwise to protect long-term shareholder interests. - 3.
-Consistency of voting: To provide companies with clear guidance of our expectations, EOS seeks to take a consistent position on issues and reflect this in our voting recommendations, in accordance with our stated policies and guidelines.
+- 4. Consistency of voting: To provide companies with clarity on our guidelines, EOS seeks to take a consistent position on issues and reflect this in our voting recommendations, in accordance with our stated policies and guidelines.
 However, recognising the limitations of any policy to anticipate all potential scenarios, EOS reserves the right to use its discretion when recommending votes and to recommend in line with the outcome which EOS believes will best serve our clients' long-term interests.
-This takes into account market- and company-specific circumstances and our engagement with companies, where relevant. - 4.
-Engagement: For a defined set of high priority companies (watchlist companies), we will endeavor to engage prior to recommending voting against a resolution if there is a reasonable prospect that this will either generate further information to enable a better quality of voting decision or to change the approach taken by the company.
-We will also seek to inform such companies of any recommended votes against management, together with the reasons why.
-For non-watchlist companies, we will inform companies on a best-efforts basis.
+This considers market- and company-specific circumstances and our engagement with companies, where relevant. - 5.
+Engagement: For a defined set of high priority companies (watchlist companies), we will endeavour to engage prior to recommending voting against a resolution if there is a reasonable prospect that this will either generate further information to enable a better quality of voting decision or to encourage a change in the approach taken by the company.